neptune-ai/neptune-fetcher/tests/README.md

 ## Environment variables

-* `NEPTUNE_PROJECT` - project name to use.
-It is set by the test runner script in GitHub setup.
 * `NEPTUNE_API_TOKEN` - API token to use

-Test that populate data during execution could interfere with those that rely on a specific data shape.
-To avoid this, set `NEPTUNE_E2E_PROJECT` to a different project that already exists.
+* `NEPTUNE_E2E_FIXED_PROJECT` - project name to use for tests that require a project with fixed data populated by `populate_projects.py` and **do not** populate the project during execution.
+The test runner script creates a temporary project for that purpose.
+If not set, `NEPTUNE_PROJECT` is used.
+* `NEPTUNE_E2E_PROJECT` - project name to use for tests that create Runs during execution.
+This can be an existing project in which it's fine to create multiple Runs with different data.
+If not set, `NEPTUNE_PROJECT` is used.

-If the env variable `NEPTUNE_E2E_CUSTOM_RUN_ID` is set, it should be `sys/custom_run_id` of an existing Run.
+* `NEPTUNE_E2E_CUSTOM_RUN_ID` (optional) - if set, it should be `sys/custom_run_id`
+  of an existing Run.
 This avoids creating a new Run for tests that log data, if this is for some reason required.